Notes from Jo Swan, The Swan Ranch

 - In every area, keeping lambs out of heavy mud and sheltered from cold windy conditions is important.

-Ewes should be wormed and vaccinated approximately 30 days before lambing with Ivermectin injectable and Clostridium Perfringens Type C and D Tetanus Toxoid.
-The lambs are wormed and vaccinated at 6–8 weeks and then 10 days later and again at 6 months.
+Ewes should be dewormed and vaccinated approximately 30 days before lambing with Ivermectin injectable and Clostridium Perfringens Type C and D Tetanus Toxoid.
+Care provided to lambs includes deworming and vaccinations at 6–8 weeks and then 10 days later and again at 6 months.
 Adults need an annual booster for Clostridium.
 At the Swan Ranch a nasal spray with Bovine Rhino vaccine solved a summer pneumonia problem.
 In other areas other worming and vaccination schedules may be needed.
 In wet western Oregon, Ivermectin Plus is used for the endemic liver flukes and Covexin 8 is preferred for vaccination.
 Consult your vet for local conditions.

-St Croix lambs are sexually precocious.
+St Croix lambs are sexually precocious and care must be taken to avoid unwanted breeding.
 The record ram lamb fertility at Utah State was 100 days; therefore wean ram lambs by 90 days.
 Kathy Lewis had a young ewe lamb at 10 months.
 Separate ram and ewe lambs at 4 1/2 months (135 day) as you don’t need accidents to happen.

 St Croix rams are active breeders.
 Hot weather doesn’t bother them.
 A single ram in a pen will get cranky.
 A bred ewe or a wether will be fine for company.
 Rams will do well in a group.
 When putting them together you must squeeze them up to standing room only for 48 hours.
 They will get their smells thoroughly combined and not fight and break necks when released.
 We learned this the hard way.
 This is a dominance thing, just a part of nature.
 Avoid upsetting rams by keeping space between a group of rams and a group of open ewes showing heat.
 You don’t want rams testing fences and each other.